Rincon de la Vieja: Waterfalls, Live Volcano, Hot Springs, Mud Pits, Nature!

 Companies come and go.
 I worked with one company for years.
 We had a fantastic relationship with them.
 They were even my landlord, when we operated a satellite office in Quepos (Manuel Antonio) in the early 2000’s.
 They were exceptional.
 Until they weren’t.

-This is were working with a tour operator is important.
+This is where working with a tour operator is important.
 A tour operator has a relationship with the rental car company.
-We often offer lower rates that the car company offers on their own website.
-And you have this in writing, on your voucher at pick up.
+We often offer lower rates than the car company offers on their own website.
+And you have this in writing, at pick up.
 So no surprises.
 We know that they have good cars, and they don’t run scams.

 Things to consider when renting a car in Costa Rica: